IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 # Overview
-This dir is for a demo name "Event Enabled Insurance".
+This dir is for a demo named "Event Enabled Insurance".

 # Prerequisites
 A [script](prereqs.sh) is provided to setup the prerequisites for this demo